meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 ## Filter basics

-Once you have configured `filterableAttributes`, you can use [the `filter` search parameter](/reference/api/search.md#filter).
+Once you have designated certain attributes as `filterableAttributes`, you can use [the `filter` search parameter](/reference/api/search.md#filter) to filter your search according to those attributes.
 The `filter` search parameter refines search results by selecting documents matching the given filter and running the search query only on those documents.

 ::: warning
 [Synonyms](/learn/configuration/synonyms.md) don't apply to filters.
 Meaning, if you have `SF` and `San Francisco` set as synonyms, filtering by `SF` and `San Francisco` will show you different results.
 :::

 `filter` expects a **filter expression** containing one or more **conditions**.
-A filter expression can be written as a string, array, or as a mix of both.
+A filter expression can be written as a string, array, or mix of both.

 ### Conditions